-- Blind-bake the dough: prick the dough with a fork, line with a sheet of baking paper and fill to the top with dry beans / rice (or ceramic baking weights), pressing them into the corners and sides.
+- Blind-bake the dough: prick the dough with a fork, line with a sheet of baking paper, and fill to the top with dry beans / rice (or ceramic baking weights), pressing them into the corners and sides.

-- Bake the pastry crust for 20 minutes, then remove the paper and the beans and bake for another 10-15 minutes until the crust is golden.
+- Bake the pastry crust for 20 minutes, then remove the paper and the beans and bake for another 10-15 minutes until the crust is lightly golden.

 - Bake for about 25-30 minutes or until the frangipane is set (you can shake the tart pan, it shouldn‘t jiggle in the center).
 Check on the tart after about 20 minutes, if the cream is browning too quickly you can cover it loosely with a piece of aluminum foil.